Afresh-academy/JosCity-Back-end/README.md

 - Node.js (v14 or higher)
 - npm or yarn
 - PostgreSQL database (v12 or higher)
-- SMTP email service (Gmail, SendGrid, etc.)
+- Resend API key for email service

 ## 🛠️ Installation